Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 \section{Methods}

-Now that we know how to simulate strain spectra using \texttt{holodeck}, the next step is to create spectra for different parameter combinations and store them.
-This is called the library generation.
-This acts as a training dataset for our interpolator.
+Given the simulated strain spectra from \texttt{holodeck}, we generate a library of spectra over the model parameter space.
+This library forms the training set for the interpolator.
 Then, we train a GP on this training dataset so that it can interpolate at any parameter values and predict strain spectra for that parameter combination.

 For each PTA frequency bin \(f_i\), we characterize the GWB by